Energy Efficient West Windows Burlington Are A Trending Topic

-In most of Canada, energy efficient vinyl windows are not only useful in reducing energy bills, but they are also mandated as part of building codes.
+In most of Canada, energy-efficient vinyl windows are not only useful in reducing energy bills but are also mandated as part of building codes.
 The general requirement for new home construction west windows Burlington are “Low E and Argon” which means that the glass panes are constructed with an invisible reflective coating that helps maintain heat in the home and that the space between the panes contains a heavy, argon gas.

 Farewell to “McMansions”

 In the 90’s and early 2000’s “McMansions” were all the rage as most people who wanted new construct wanted larger homes.
 The 1970’s “dream home” of 3,000 square feet had at least doubled in size by 1990.
 Most homes were so grandiose that they needed systems in order to fully heat the entire home.

 However, energy costs over the last five years have drastically slowed this trend as well as the economic crisis in the US that slowed down new construction and renovation here in Canada.
 Reality set in as everyone realized the days of lower energy costs were behind them.
 The average yearly energy bill went from two grand in 1990 to over five grand and now homeowners are seeking ways to reduce their energy costs.

 Glass and Metal

 One of the biggest contributors to home energy costs is the windows.
 The average home in the ’60s had an R-value of 15 with 4-inch walls.
 The R-value is the value of heat flow resistance to a material, the higher the R-value the better the energy reduction.
 Below is a breakdown of the average thermal efficiency of the west windows Burlington area: